Gunivers/Bookshelf/docs/modules/move/by_vector_custom_collision.md

 ## 6. Create your custom detection function

 You can now create your custom detection function.
 The main point of this function is to change the tag of bypassed blocks.
-For instance a laser will pass trhougth glass, but not a ball.
+For instance a laser will pass through glass, but not a ball.
 The `#bs.move:pass_through` tag used in built-in functions is adapted to bullets.
 You can create your own tag and add it to the blocks you want to bypass.

 ```{code-block} mcfunction
 :caption: bs.config:move/by_vector/collision/detection/solid_block_on_detection_head